InfiniteEchoes/coq-jokes/README.md

 # Coq Jokes
-Best soviet jokes in the world, formally verified.
+Best jokes in the world, formally verified.

 For entertainment, not for competitions.